 WHO IS YOUR AUDIENCE?

-I have to wonder if it matters who your audience is.
-Speaker Trainers like to talk about taking that into account, but I have to wonder about the extent of that need.
+I have to wonder if - when it really comes down to core meaning - it matters who your audience is.
+We Speaker Trainers like to talk about taking your audience into account, but I have to wonder about the extent of that need.

 When I tell my story from a place of core meaning, core emotion, and straight transmission of both the message and its multi-layered human message, I don't think it matters who your audience is: they will get it, and take it in however their personal doorways of message receptivity allow.